Kielbasa: Poland

 Sausage is a staple of Polish cuisine and comes in dozens of varieties, smoked or fresh, made with pork, beef, turkey, lamb, chicken or veal with every region having its own speciality.
 Of these, the kiełbasa lisiecka, produced in Małopolskie, kiełbasa biała parzona wielkopolska and kiełbasa piaszczańska are Protected Geographical Indications in the EU and the UK.
-Furthermore, Kabanosy staropolskie, Kiełbasa jałowcowa staropolska, Kiełbasa krakowska sucha staropolska and Kiełbasa myśliwska staropolska are Traditional Specialities Guaranteed in the UK and EU as well.
+Furthermore, kabanosy staropolskie, kiełbasa jałowcowa staropolska, kiełbasa krakowska sucha staropolska, and kiełbasa myśliwska staropolska are Traditional Specialities Guaranteed in the UK and EU as well.

 There are official Polish government guides and classifications of sausages based on size, meat, ready-to-eat or uncooked varieties.

 Originally made at home in rural areas, there are a wide variety of recipes for kielbasa preparation at home and for holidays.
 Kielbasa is also one of the most traditional foods served at Polish weddings.
-Popular varieties include: